RBGKew/bioinfo-utils/docs/remote_access.md

 ## KewHPC DMZ VPN

-This is a VPN service specifically for connecting to KewHPC for both Kewstaff and external colaboratores.
-It uses Pulse secure so if you already have the PulseSecure Cient installed skip to the last step.
+This is a VPN service specifically for connecting to KewHPC for both Kew staff and external collaborators.
+It uses Pulse Secure so if you already have the Pulse Secure Client installed skip to the last step.

-using any web browser go to [dmzgate.kew.org](https://dmzgate.kew.org) and log in with your kew username prefixed with "AD\" (e.g. AD\usr00kg ) and password.
+Using any web browser go to [dmzgate.kew.org](https://dmzgate.kew.org) and log in with your kew username prefixed with "AD\" (e.g. AD\usr00kg ) and password.

 Once logged in Click the "start" button.